SateBangUus/betterreads-web/README.md

 ## Features

 - Library
+User can find books from the dataset.
+User can also filter books based on genre to make it easier to find
 - Book Review
+User can leave a review and give a rating about a book that user have read.
+User can also like and dislike a review that was written by another user.
 - Book Recommendation by Curators
+Curators can give a recommendation about recommended book to user.
 - User Top 5 Books
+User can create their own top 5 books list that they have read.

 ## User Roles